danielsaidi/DocumentKit/README.md

 </p>

 ## About DocumentKit

-DocumentKit is a Swift library that adds more capabilities to `DocumentGroup`-based iOS apps.
+DocumentKit adds more capabilities to `DocumentGroup`-based iOS apps.

+Unlike regular SwiftUI apps, document-based apps have a `DocumentGroup` root scene, into which you can load a custom document view.
+It's a powerful way for apps to edit documents and store them on device and in the cloud.

-With DocumentKit, you can add custom toolbar items to the main document browser, present initial onboarding screens, open modal sheets and full screens, etc.
+However, document apps are currently very limited when it comes to customizations.
+For instance, you can't add custom toolbar items to the document browser, and since a `DocumentGroup` doesn't have a view until you open a document, you can't present initial onboarding screens or modals from it.

+DocumentKit lets you do all these things, to let you create a better app experience for your document-based apps.

+DocumentKit supports `iOS 14` and later.